A Tradition of Excellence

 - The National Science Foundation (NSF) ranks the Department of Mechanical Engineering-Engineering Mechanics 22nd in research expenditures with $13.981 million among all Mechanical Engineering Departments in the U.S.

-- Our undergraduate program is currently 15th in the U.S. in BSME degrees awarded (latest ASEE data).
-We have been in the top 17 in this category for the past 30 consecutive years.
+- Our undergraduate program is currently 14th in the U.S. in BSME degrees awarded and 9th in enrollment (latest ASEE data).
+We have been in the top 17 in this category for the past 31 consecutive years.

 - The Department of Mechanical Engineering-Engineering Mechanics at Michigan Tech is proud to have been selected as the first mechanical engineering program in the Peace Corps Masters International Program.